selabhvl/hvl-phd-latextemplate/README.md

 Compiling
 =========

-The project uses the latexmk to compile the latex to pdf, and a makefile is enclosed to make compilation easier.

-* To generate the main pdf file, simply run the command
+* To generate the main pdf file, you can simply run the command:

 `> make`

-This should, if everything is set up correctly, generate thesis.pdf
+This should generate the thesis.pdf if everything is set up correctly,

-* It is also possible to run latexmk in "continuous mode", such that the pdf file is recreated every time the sources change.
-Continuous mode can be obtained by running the command
+* To run latexmk in "continuous mode" such that the thesis.pdf file is recreated every time the sources change after saving.
+The continuous mode can be executed by running the command:

 `> make cont`